Semperdecus/BNSClans/README.md

 *Note:* website is no longer online

 ## What is BNSClans
-BNSClans is a website for players in the MMORPG "Blade & Soul".
-It's designed to make it easier for players to organize their clans, a feature which is lacking in-game.
+BNSClans is a website for players in the game "Blade & Soul".
+It helps players to organize their clans - a feature which is lacking in-game.

 ## Used technologies
 -	ASP.net: web framework